pingcap/docs/tidb-cloud/migration-job.md

     ![Select Databases](/media/tidb-cloud/migration-job-select-db.png)

-    - If you click **Customize** and select some tables below a dabaset name, the migration job only will migrate the existing data and replicate ongoing changes of the selected tables.
-It will not migrate the tables that will be created in the same database in future.
+    - If you click **Customize** and select some tables under a dataset name, the migration job only will migrate the existing data and replicate ongoing changes of the selected tables.
+Tables created afterwards in the same database will not be migrated.

     ![Select Tables](/media/tidb-cloud/migration-job-select-tables.png)